kraivichldf/slack_bot_leave_Gemini/README.md

 # slack_bot_leave_LLM

-this used for participating in myorder hackerthon competition by rubjope team
+this used for participating in myorder hackerthon competition

 you should learn how to add bot and key in Slack API and